Josh-chief/flutter_app_music_player_ui/README.md

 # flutter_app_music_player

-A Music App UI Flutter project.
+A Music App UI Flutter Project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+FIRST-Start by downloading Flutter in you device.
+IDE-In this project I used vscode where I just installed a few extentions.

 A few resources to get you started if this is your first Flutter project: